semaphoreci/docs/docs/faq/migration-guide-for-semaphore-classic-users.md

 # Migration guide for Semaphore Classic users

 Welcome to the migration guide from Semaphore Classic to Semaphore 2.
-We’ve crafted this guide based on frequently asked questions we’ve received from already migrated happy customers.
+We understand that switching to a new platform can be a daunting task, but we’re here to help you every step of the way.
+In this guide, we’ll walk you through the process of replicating your basic CI/CD functionalities from Semaphore Classic projects into Semaphore 2.

-So you can have a transition experience as smoothly as possible.
+This guide has been crafted based on frequently asked questions we’ve received from already migrated happy customers.

-By the end of this document, you’ll understand how to replicate the basic CI/CD functionalities from your Semaphore Classic projects into Semaphore 2.
+We want to ensure that you have a smooth transition experience.

 Even if you're a pro Semaphore user, we recommend that you read through the [guided tour](https://docs.semaphoreci.com/guided-tour/getting-started/) for